ZHAW-Infosec-Research-Group/DIMBA/README.md

 4. Execute the following command: `mvn clean install`
 5. This creates *DIBA_server.jar* in directory *DIBA\_server*.
 You can now use the jar to start the server as described in section **Usage**.

-## Feedback / Contributions
-If you have feedback or suggestions for the project feel free to create an issue and we will have a look at it.

 ## Authors
 The app was mainly developed as part of student theses by
 + Benjamin Heusser, BSc student at [ZHAW School of Engineering](https://www.zhaw.ch/en/school-of-engineering/)